List of lakes of Minnesota

 Lakes whose coordinates are included below are visible in linked OSM map.
 Minnesota's lakes are cataloged by the state Department of Natural Resources with a unique DNR Division of Waters Lake Number, which is listed for a subset of lakes in the table below.
+Swimming, fishing, and/or boating are permitted in some of these lakes, but not all.